drdhaval2785/SanskritVerb/Documentations/testing_instructions.md

 3. generatedforms.xml file has the output generated via panini.php in XML format

-4. suspectforms.txt file has the verb forms not found in '../Data/verbforms_gerard.txt', '../Data/verbforms_amba.txt' and '../Data/okforms.txt'
+4. suspectforms.txt file has the verb forms not found in 'Data/verbforms_gerard.txt', 'Data/verbforms_amba.txt', 'Data/okforms.txt' and 'Data/notnow.txt'

 5. These suspect entries need to be verified from the tiGanta.html frontend.

-6. Suspect entries which are found to be correct, need to be added to ../Data/okforms.txt
+6. Suspect entries which are found to be correct, need to be added to 'Data/okforms.txt'.

 7. Suspect entries which are not found to be correct, need to be noted in https://github.com/drdhaval2785/SanskritVerb/issues/ and necessary corrections need to be made in panini.php or function.php.

 8. When an issue is over, close it on github.

+9. In case one decides not to handle some forms as of now, it needs to be added to 'Data/notnow.txt'.

-9. Store the generatedforms.xml as generatedforms/generatedformsDDMMYYYY.xml
+10. Store the generatedforms.xml as generatedforms/generatedformsDDMMYYYY.xml

-10. Store the suspectforms.txt as suspectforms/suspectverbformsDDMMYYYY.txt
+11. Store the suspectforms.txt as suspectforms/suspectverbformsDDMMYYYY.txt

-11. Run the code recheck.sh.
+12. Run the code recheck.sh.

-12. This will revalidate the output of panini.php for only entries in suspectforms.txt
+13. This will revalidate the output of panini.php for only entries in suspectforms.txt

-13. Repeat steps 5-12 till there is no entry in suspectforms.txt.
+14. Repeat steps 5-12 till there is no entry in suspectforms.txt.

-14. This way, we will be able to run the auto-tests in time bound manner.
+15. This way, we will be able to run the auto-tests in time bound manner.

-15. Once the code passes through steps till 13, give it a new version number.
+16. Once the code passes through steps till 13, give it a new version number.

-16. In case you want to revalidate the new version of code for whole range of 2000+ verbs, rerun the steps 1-14.
+17. In case you want to revalidate the new version of code for whole range of 2000+ verbs, rerun the steps 1-14.

+Note - As of v1.10.0, date 19 June 2016, there were no entries left in suspectverbforms.txt file i.e. no errors caught by this logic, which is a great achievement.

 # 2. Codes used